fusionlanguage/fut/ci.md

 In fact, C# syntax highlighting works quite well for Ć (not perfectly, though).
 However, Ć is not a C# clone or a subset of it.
-The differences stem from the need to have _completely automated_ translation to _efficient_ C and JavaScript code.
+The differences stem from the need to have _completely automated_ translation to _efficient_ C and JavaScript code in particular.

 Ć is object-oriented, because most of the target languages are object-oriented and you are probably familiar with this paradigm.
 This can be seen as